kescardoso/datasetbucket/README.md

 # datasetbucket

-## Python and Flask installation via VSCode:
+## Python and Flask installation via VSCode

+### Prior to install our project in your local environment, follow these steps to make sure all the requirements are in place and working

 1. Install python in your machine